psaikido/hugle.uk/content/suttas/sn1/20-stone-splinter.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "SN 1.38 Sakalika Sutta: The Stone Sliver"
+title: The Stone Splinter
-bannerTitle: "Saṁyutta Nikāya I"
-layout: default
-subnav: suttas-sn1
+type: suttas/sn1
 ---

+#### SN 1.38 Sakalika Sutta: The Stone Sliver

 The Buddha gets a stone splinter in his foot and is in great pain.
 He is praised by many devatas for maintaining full mindfulness and enduring the pain without becoming perturbed.

 [Full text](https://www.dhammatalks.org/suttas/SN/SN1_38.html)